notrealchauloan/Sem32021_BITS_Group1/README.md

 #Our team has tried our best to make an interactive Social Media Website, socialBook

 => There're some notes to notice before you run this project:
-1. After download/clone this project to your computer, extract images.rar for fully fucntions purposes (images won't load if file hasn't been extracted)
+1. After download/clone this project to your computer, extract images.rar for fully functional purposes (images won't load if file hasn't been extracted)

 2. Right nowm 16/11/2021: